damien-meere/frontend-milestone/README.md

 ![CCNP Modal](assets/images/ccnp_modal.jpg)

 Modals such as this are utilised throughout the site to present more specific information on individual programmes, such as course description and current uptake.
-Within these modals the user can input there contact information and resquest a space on a programme.
+Within these modals the user can input their contact information and request a space on a programme.
 The user inputs in these forms, and all other forms on the site are validated, as illustrated in the image below, so as to ensure proper user data is harnessed.
+Proper formatting is forced on Email addresss, and where required input to a message text area is enforced (see contact page and 'Get in Touch' button)

 ![CCNP Modal With Validation](assets/images/ccnp_modal+validation.jpg)